NoahSaso/cw-flash-ui-tutorial/README.md

 ### (2) `selectors/contract.ts` line 47

 Now we want to inform the user how much their wallet has already provided to the flash loan smart contract.
-Assume you already know the wallet address since we set it up earlier.
+Assume you already know the wallet address (`walletAddress`) since we set it up earlier.

 ```ts